On this page, you will find links to a number of publications.

 - Dementia-friendly toolkit for local councils (PDF, 868 KB, 48 pages)

-Dementia Australia, Monash University and American dementia expert, Dr Cameron Camp recently partnered to produce Relate, Motivate, Appreciate.
-This set of resources, for families and carers, shows how the Montessori principles can be used to encourage positive interactions with loved ones living with dementia.
-You can download these resources below:
+Dementia Australia, Monash University and American dementia expert, Dr Cameron Camp partnered to produce Relate, Motivate, Appreciate.
+This suite of resources shows how Montessori principles can be used to encourage positive interactions with loved ones living with dementia.

 This brouchure contains a description of the services provided by Dementia Australia Vic, and details of how you can contact us.